quinnkeast/product-language-framework/docs/overview.md

 The complete framework, including all guidelines in markdown and a static site generator, is available [on GitHub](https://github.com/quinnkeast/product-language-framework/).

+### Using with Notion

+The complete framework is also available as a [Notion template](https://www.notion.so/noukka/Product-Language-Framework-5465ba9f736a4e6eb299f9cd325eb1c3) thanks to [@noukkasigne](https://twitter.com/noukkasigne).
+(Note that the template isn’t synced with this framework and may not match in full.)

 ## So uh can I just copy / paste the whole thing?

 Yes.
 This framework has an [MIT license](https://github.com/quinnkeast/product-language-framework/blob/master/LICENSE) and is intended for you to take it, adapt it, and re-use it however you see fit.
 If you use it to create your own, please [share a link with me](mailto:quinn@hey.com)!
 I’d love to see what others do with it.